dargueta/metalc/README.rst

 This library can be compiled in one of several modes, depending on the needs of the program linking to it.

-* **Bare:** No OS support.
-A number of features are missing, but this is still useful for writing an OS kernel.
+* **Bare:** Assumes no underlying system system support.
+Many features such as I/O require hooks to be implemented by the code using the library.
-* **Partial:** Features missing in "bare" mode are present, but the host program (e.g. a kernel) must implement some hooks.
+* **UEFI Application:** Uses the UEFI boot services to provide I/O, memory allocation, etc. Useful for writing OS bootloaders and UEFI applications, but not OS kernels.
-* **UEFI:** Uses the UEFI API to provide I/O, memory allocation, etc. Useful for writing OS bootloaders.
+* **Kernel:** Uses the UEFI runtime API.
+Useful for OS kernels that rely on UEFI for certain hardware access.

 Build Requirements
 ------------------